Loapu/pterodactyl-upload-action/README.md

           # restart: true
           # If you want to decompress the files after successful upload
           # decompress-target: true
+          # If you want to run commands after successful upload
+          # commands: |
+          #   say Hello World
 ```

 ## File Decompression